videolan/x265/doc/reST/cli.rst

 	(within your decoder level limits) if you enable one or both of these flags.

-	This feature is EXPERIMENTAL and currently only functional at RD levels 0 through 4
+	This feature is EXPERIMENTAL and functional at all RD levels.

 .. option:: --rect, --no-rect